nidhaloff/igel/README.rst

             # Then, provide the algorithm you want to use on the data.
 Here I'm using the random forest algorithm
             type: classification
             algorithm: random forest
+            arguments:
+                n_estimators: 100   # here, I set the number of estimators (or trees) to 100
+                max_depth: 30       # set the max_depth of the tree

         # target you want to predict
         # Here, as an example, I'm using the famous indians-diabetes dataset, where I want to predict whether someone have diabetes or not.